intel-analytics/ipex-llm/docs/mddocs/Quickstart/ragflow_quickstart.md

 This may caused by network problem.
 To resolve this, you could try to:

-1. Attach to the container by `docker exec -it ragflow-server /bin/bash`
+1. Attach to the Docker container by `docker exec -it ragflow-server /bin/bash`
 2. Set environment variables like `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` at the beginning of the `/ragflow/entrypoint.sh`.
 3. Stop the service by `docker compose stop`.
-4. Start the service by `docker compose start`.
+4. Restart the service by `docker compose start`.